thelvmail-wq/Solana-Pumpfun-Smart-Contract/README.md

   Ongoing updated version: Swap on **PumpSwap**(private)

-## Contact

-  If you wanna build more better, contact here: [Telegram](https://t.me/shiny0103) | [Twitter](https://x.com/0xTan1319)

 ## Differences Between Pumpfun Smart Contract and Raydium Launchlab

-The Pumpfun smart contract and Raydium Launchlab are both designed as memecoin launchpads utilizing bonding curves.
-However, they differ in their features and functionalities, catering to varying needs of token developers and investors.
+Pumpfun Smart Contract and Raydium Launchlab are both designed as memecoin launchpads utilizing bonding curves.
+However, each platform has different functions and roles, catering to the diverse needs of token developers and investors.

 ### Pumpfun Smart Contract